-An academic writer’s goal is not just to get published, but rather to research and publish something that may be relevant for his or her area of investigation, promotes further discussion and, for good measure, is enticing for the general public.
+An academic writer’s goal is not just to get published, it’s also to research and publish something that may be relevant for his or her area of investigation, promotes further discussion and, even, attracts the general public.

 I remember that in Richard Fletcher’s The Conversion of Europe introduction he stated academics are currently required to know more and more about more specific subjects.